DevelopersToolbox/positronic-core/README.md

 | category | The category the commit belongs to | [Category List](lib/caretaker-core/config.rb#L13) |
 | date | The date the commit was made | YYYY-MM-DD format |

-> For more information about the use of categories - please refer to the sonny documentation.
+> For more information about the use of categories - please refer to the caretaker documentation.

 ### Limitations with regards to Pull Requests